BSHS Programs in Molecular Diagnostic Sciences at GW

 Program Outcomes

-Upon successful completion of the program, learners will be able to:
+Upon successful completion of the BSHS in Medical Genetics and Molecular Biology program, learners will be able to:

-- Explain the methods of collection, transport and handling of various specimen types for molecular analysis.
+- Explain the methods of collection, transport and handling of various specimen types for molecular and genetic analysis.

-- Apply molecular-based testing for laboratory utilization and clinical decisions for patient/client outcomes.
+- Apply molecular and genetic testing for laboratory utilization and clinical decisions for patient/client outcomes.

 - Implement preventive and corrective maintenance programs for equipment and assays, as well as troubleshoot and evaluate appropriate actions for problem resolution.

-- Apply knowledge of molecular and genetic theory and principles as they relate to human disease diagnosis.
+- Apply knowledge of molecular and genetic theory and principles as they relate to human disease diagnosis and clinical genetics.

-- Analyze molecular data and patient results to determine test validity and quality.
+- Analyze molecular and genetic data and patient results to determine test validity and quality using advanced genetic testing methods.

-- Apply ethical decision making to issues related to molecular laboratory practice.
+- Apply ethical decision making to issues related to molecular and genetic laboratory practice, including molecular diagnostic techniques and clinical genomics.

-Who Is the Ideal Student for This Program?
+Who Is the Ideal Student for This BSHS in Medical Genetics and Molecular Biology Program?

 Molecular testing uses sensitive and specific laboratory techniques to detect and identify biomarkers at the nucleic acid (DNA and RNA) level.
-Molecular diagnostic tests are increasingly used in many major areas of medicine including genetic disorders, infectious diseases, cancer, pharmacogenetics and identity testing.
+Genetic testing methods and molecular diagnostic techniques are increasingly used in many major areas of medicine, including genetic disorders, infectious diseases, cancer, pharmacogenetics, and identity testing.
 A great example of a molecular-based test is the PCR test used to detect the SARS-CoV2 virus in COVID-19 patients; this test, along with the laboratory scientists trained to perform the test, played a major role in identifying COVID-19 cases during the pandemic.
-The number of molecular-based laboratory tests is expected to increase dramatically as more information is uncovered about the human genome and disease.
+The number of molecular-based laboratory tests is expected to increase dramatically as more information is uncovered about the human genome and disease, highlighting the critical role of clinical genomics.

 State Licensure Information

-While the completion of this program will make graduates eligible to register for an ASCP Board of Certification Exam, this does not automatically guarantee a graduate will also meet their state’s requirements for state licensure (if applicable).
-Since each state may have different requirements for licensure, each student is encouraged to contact their state’s regulating agency and review these requirements prior to beginning any degree program.
-State’s requiring licensure may require extended duration of practicum experiences.
-Also, some states, such as New York, do not provide licensure for categorical certification (e.g., Technologist in Molecular Biology).
+While the completion of this BSHS in Medical Genetics and Molecular Biology program will make graduates eligible to register for an ASCP Board of Certification Exam, this does not automatically guarantee a graduate will also meet their state's requirements for state licensure (if applicable).
+Since each state may have different requirements for licensure, each student is encouraged to contact their state's regulating agency and review these requirements prior to beginning any degree program.
+States requiring licensure may require extended duration of practicum experiences.
+Also, some states, such as New York, do not provide licensure for categorical certification (e.g. Technologist in Molecular Biology).

 Career Outlook

-- When you graduate from this program, you’re prepared to work as a laboratory scientist in:
+- When you graduate from this BSHS in Medical Genetics and Molecular Biology program, you're prepared to work as a laboratory scientist in:

 - diagnostic molecular laboratories